Canada-bound George offers his talents for free

 then the film goes into the final scenes.

-My thanks to Chris Webster who emailed me to inform that the film was in
+My thanks to Chris Webster who emailed me to inform that the film was

-TV Times advertising the film.
+the TV Times advertising the film.

-The Society was allowed to make one copy of the film and it will be shown
+The Society was allowed to make one copy of the film and it will be

-at a Society convention later this year.
+shown at a Society convention later this year.

-I am delighted that we have been allowed access to this film especially in
+I am delighted that we have been allowed access to this film especially

-the 40th year of the Society’s existence.
+in the 40th year of the Society’s existence.

-I believe that Hughie Green loaned the film to the Society to be screened
+I believe that Hughie Green loaned the film to the Society to be

-would never have seen it.
+members would never have seen it.

 Empress of Britain - Queen Anna Maria -